mfittko/sdd-blueprint/slides.md

 - Systematic, repetitive work
 - Background execution (async)
 - Multi-file changes
-- Can run browser automation (Playwright)
+- Can run tools/MCP if set up, has playwright out of the box

 </div>